 I was granted temporary custody with my PFA.
-Can I take my kids out of the state?
+Can I move my kids out of the state?

 To read more about custody, please see our Custody page.

 If you are unsure about whether or not you can take your kids out of the state, it is important to talk to lawyer who understands domestic violence and custody laws, and can help you make the safest decision for you and your children.
-You can find contact information for local domestic violence organizations and legal assistance in the KS area on our KS Places that Help page.
+You can find contact information for legal assistance organizations on our KS Finding a Lawyer page.

 I was granted temporary custody with my PFA.
 Will another state enforce this custody order?